10 reasons to use email archiving

-Business is done with email, a business is responsible for it’s communications, and it’s liable.
+Business is done with email, a business is responsible for its communications, and it’s liable.
 This has brought around the enactment of legislation to protect personal privacy, enforce corporate governance standards and to maintain ethical conduct.
-The Sarbanes-Oxley Act (SOX), Gramm-Leach, Bliley Act (GLBA) and the Freedom of Information Act (FOIA) are some examples of regulations brought in to support this.
+The Sarbanes-Oxley Act (SOX), Gramm-Leach, Bliley Act (GLBA) and the Freedom of Information Act (FOIA) are just some examples of the regulations in place.

 So, here are 10 reasons you should be using an email archiving solution:

-2) If a court or the Managing Director demanded all of your email communications for the past 3 years, could you provide that information easily and completely?
-It could take days, weeks or months to perform email retrieval without an email archiving solution.
-The costs would be also be significant; in terms of man-hours and probably consultancy.
-In-fact, an email archive would also allow for searching for just a single email, within seconds, not weeks.
+2. If a court or the Managing Director demanded all of your emails for the past 3 years, could you provide that information easily and completely?
+It could take days, weeks or months to retrieve without an email archiving solution.
+The costs would also be significant; in terms of man-hours and probably consultancy.
+In fact, an email archive would also allow for searching for just a single message within seconds.

-3) In legal cases, such as a criminal act committed by an employee, or a contractual issue with a client, emails can be retrieved from the archive and used as evidence, both internally and in a legal court.
+3. In legal cases, such as a criminal act committed by an employee, or a contractual issue with a client, you can retrieve emails from the archive to use as evidence, both internally and in a legal court.

-4) The email archive service can be used in internal personnel issues, such as proving an employee sent a certain email or that a sensitive file was leaked.
-Also, often the archive system can be setup to automatically flag certain emails to a manager based on a text or file name match.
+4. You can use the email archive service to resolve internal personnel issues, for example, to prove an employee sent a certain message or sensitive file.
+Also, often the archive system can be set up to automatically flag certain emails to a manager based on a text or file name match.

-5) Using an automated archiving system ensures that all emails are archived without human intervention, removing the risk of any being missed or deleted before being archived.
+5. Using an automated archiving system ensures that all emails are archived without human intervention.
+This removes the risk of any being missed or deleted before being archived.

-6) Old individual user PST files are hard to search through as they will be small and numerous.
+6. Old individual user PST files are hard to search through as they will be small and numerous.
 How do you know which PST file the desired email was in?
 How do you know the email wasn’t deleted from the PST file?
-All historical PST files can be imported into the archive solution and can be searched with ease.
+You can import all historical PST files into the archive solution and can search with ease.

-7) If you ever had an issue where you lost your mail server and it was unrecoverable, all of your email would be safe in the archive system.
+7. If you ever had an issue where you lost your mail server and it was unrecoverable, all of your emails would be safe in the archive system.
 It would also be simple to pull them into a new system when appropriate.
 Actually, an email archive service is also invaluable when performing email migrations between platforms.

-9) An email archiving service will typically work effectively on cheap storage whereas most email server systems need to keep email on faster and thus more expensive disks and technologies.
-Most companies will see their data usage grow by 25% annually, this will equate to greater storage costs and greater storage management costs.
+9. An email archiving service will typically work effectively on cheap storage.
+Compared to most email server systems which need to keep email on faster and thus more expensive disks and technologies.
+Most companies will see their data usage grow by 25% annually, which equates to greater storage and storage management costs.

-10) Email archiving systems are typically tamper-proof.
+10. Email archiving systems are typically tamper-proof.
 This is essential for compliance in many sectors and it ensures that not even the IT department can remove emails from the email archive.
-The systems should also track and log who read which email in the archive and when they read it.
+The systems should also track and log who reads which email in the archive and when they read it.
 This log would also be tamper-proof.

-I should note that email archive solutions come in numerous shapes and sizes.
-The costs and effectiveness of these solutions also vary wildly.
+I should note that solutions come in numerous shapes and sizes.
+The costs and effectiveness of these can also vary wildly.
 Take time to choose the right solution, whether it’s internal or cloud-based.
-At the end of the day a solution that is remote to the site that hosts your email servers makes sense.
+At the end of the day, a solution that is remote to the site that hosts your email servers makes sense.
 This may be at another office, a managed cloud service, or your own device located at a data centre.